Egor Orudzhev: Formula Renault 3.5

 Orudzhev followed his three seasons in the Eurocup with a step-up to the Formula Renault 3.5 Series in 2015, racing for Arden Motorsport.
 His season proved to be a breakthrough, as he not only convincingly beat his teammate — future Formula One driver Nicholas Latifi — but finished fifth in the standings as the second-highest rookie.
 Victories at the Hungaroring and the Bugatti Circuit in Le Mans were the highlights of his season, with Orudzhev scoring two further podiums.
 He remained in the championship, which had now been rebranded to the Formula V8 3.5 Series, for 2016, once again driving with Arden.
-A total of six retirements cost the Russian a chance to fight for the title, as he won five races on his way to third in the standings, though his and teammate Aurélien Panis's efforts would be enough for Arden to be crowned teams' champions at the final round.
+A total of six retirements cost him a chance to fight for the title, as he won five races on his way to third in the standings, though his and teammate Aurélien Panis's efforts would be enough for Arden to be crowned teams' champions at the final round.

 In 2017, Orudzhev switched to AV Formula, which would be branded to SMP Racing with AVF due to his sponsorship.
 Once again, a flurry of retirements separated Orudzhev from fully challenging eventual champion Pietro Fittipaldi, though he was nonetheless able to claim ten podiums, including two wins.
 Orudzhev left the series with one round to go, which dropped him to sixth in the standings.